3 Aberdeen Street Perth

 Strict ID requirements apply for this course.
 You will need either 1 x form of photo ID (Australian Driver’s Licence, or any passport) plus 1 x form of non-photo ID (e.f.
 Medicare or ATM card); OR 1 x form of primary non-photo ID that included your date of birth (e.g. birth certificate), plus 2 x forms of secondary non-photo ID (e.g. Medicare, ATM or Health Care Card).

 Participants need to pass a written theory assessment (in English) and practical driving assessment in order to successfully complete this course.

 For practical assessment details, Click Here

 Participants need to be at least 18 years of age.
 Must have a strong enough level of English language to be able to complete the written theory assessment and understand spoken instructions in the practical component.
-Must have basic maths skills as the assessment includes calculation questions and must wear closed shoes to their course (preferably safety boots) and long pants are advised.
+Participants must have basic maths skills as the assessment includes calculation questions and must wear enclosed shoes to their course (preferably safety boots) and long pants are advised.

 EWP training course licences are currently valid for 5 years